NorthernBUG/northernbug.github.io/meeting_details/northernbug17.md

 The organising committee for northernBUG9 is, in alphabetical order: Eva Caamano Gutierrez, Matthew Gemmell, Emily Johnson, Jamie Soul.
 Emails should be directed to Jamie at jamie.soul@liverpool.ac.uk

-The meeting will take place on the 18th June 2026 at the UNiversity of Liverpool (Venue to be determined).
+The meeting will take place on the 18th June 2026 at the University of Liverpool (Venue to be determined).

 # Agenda